-SEDIN supports the capacity development of people and organisations by providing training to MSMEs, young people and other target groups to improve their entrepreneurial skills and financial literacy.
-Implementation partners such as microfinance banks (MFBs) and business development service providers are supported to improve their services.
+With the additional implementation of the “Returning to New Opportunities” programme in Lagos and Edo since 2019 migrants are added as an additional focus group.
+Implementation partners such as cooperatives and business development service providers are supported to improve their services.
 Furthermore, SEDIN facilitates linkages between stakeholders and public-private sector dialogues for improving the business environment.